Getting Started With Child Therapy

 It is common to feel both eager to get going and a little apprehensive about your child starting therapy.
 Usually after a meeting or two, people start to feel more comfortable as the setting and process become more familiar.

 Introduce Your Child

-Usually a parent or parents are present for at least part of my first meeting with a child.
+A parent or parents are present for at least the beginning of my first meeting with a younger child.
 You and I will speak with your child about the counseling and why he or she is there.
 Kids need and deserve to have a sense of why they are coming in.
 Let me know if you want ideas on how to frame therapy.

-After the initial assessment, we will meet to discuss my initial impressions.
-We talk about whether it seems to make sense to continue to work together.
-If the decision is yes, we will then discuss the plan for the therapy.
-This includes the goals, an estimate of roughly how long we think the therapy will last, and what the parent consultation component will look like for you.
+After the initial assessment is complete, we will meet again.
+We will talk about whether it seems to make sense to continue.
+If the decision is yes, we will discuss the plan for the therapy.
+This includes initial impressions, the goals, an estimate how long the therapy will last, and what the parent consultation component will look like for you.
 For older children and teens, this process is adapted to meet their developmental needs.

 Your Child's Therapy Begins

-Early in the therapy, my focus is on providing a non-judgmental environment for you to tell your story, and getting to know you and your child.
-I will try to see your child through your eyes, while also developing my own impressions.
-If your child has been in therapy before, please let me know what has worked or not worked previously.
+Early on, my focus will be on getting to know you and your child.
+I will try to see your child through your eyes while also developing my own impressions.
 The thoughts you share are an important part of the therapy.

 Counseling sessions are usually 45 minutes long, once a week.
 The frequency and length of the sessions may vary depending upon the needs of the child or teen.
 Sometimes a child who is quite young, anxious or shy may need shorter sessions, at least initially.
 I might meet with a young person more than once a week if the concern is pressing.